Automated retrievals

 I need a large amount of data from this system.
 Can the USGS retrieve the data and send it to me?

 Unfortunately, the USGS does not provide National data retrievals for the public.
 However, this system offers many ways to retrieve and download the data that you need.
-F or your convenience, these data are available 24 hours a day, 7 days a week.
-If you need assistance in the use of this system to retrieve the data you need, please ask us.
+For your convenience, these data are available 24 hours a day, 7 days a week.

-If you require USGS state or U.S. territory data prior to October 1, 2007 that is not available in this system, in many cases the lo cal USGS Water Science Center can provide it for you, assuming it exists.
+Historical approved streamflow data prior to October 1, 2007 is available for most states and sites at the USGS Instantaneous Data Archive.
+If you require USGS state or U.S. territory data prior to October 1, 2007 that is not available in this system, in many cases the local USGS Water Science Center can provide it for you, assuming it exists.
 An easy way to contact a local USGS Water Science Center is to navigate to any state page using this system.
 Select the data category and the geographic area from the upper right-hand corner and press “GO”.
-Once you are on the desired state page, select the “Questions about sites/da ta?” link at the bottom of the page.
+Once you are on the desired state page, select the “Questions about sites/data?” link at the bottom of the page.
 By filling out the form, your request will go directly to the local USGS Water Science Center.

 How do I get a copy of your Site file?